YassineMarroun/BuildingAndroid2.0/README.md

 00.KotlinBasics
   - Seeing the differences in nomenclature between Kotlin and Java.
-  - Basic concepts regarding the naming of variables, constants, types and assignment.
+  - Basic concepts regarding the naming of variables and constants.
+  - Data types and assignment.

 01.KidsOperationsApp
   -